This was back in the 90s, I walked into an ATM on 23rd and 6th Avenue and a man was sprawled out on the floor.

-We reached a neighborhood with dinkier looking row houses.
+We reach a neighborhood with dinkier looking row houses.
 No brownstones.
 Absurdly tiny yards.

-“Hold on,” I said, searching for his license.
+“Hold on,” I say, searching for his license.
 I still had his wallet.

-“To the right,” the man said in this super calm voice.
+“To the right,” the man says in this super calm, more-patrician-than-ever voice.
 “Just past the dumpster.”

-He jumped out as I was paying the driver.
+He jumps out as I’m paying the driver.
 Out of this guy’s wallet, of course.
 All of a sudden I hear this shouting.

-Outside of the cab, the man was on his knees with his fists to the sky: “DON’T FORGIVE ME!
+Outside of the cab, the man is on his knees with his fists to the sky: “DON’T FORGIVE ME!
 STOP FORGIVING ME!
 KILL ME!
 STRIKE ME DOWN!”

-A woman in a nursing uniform burst out of the house.
-I was trying to pull him to his feet at least.
+A woman in a nursing uniform bursts out of the house.
+I’m trying to pull him to his feet at least.

 “Oh my God, Mr. Lexington,” she said reaching for his arm.
 “You can’t DO this!”
-She pulled him out of my grip hurrying to get him inside.
+She pulls him out of my grip hurrying to get him inside.

-I followed them but wasn’t sure why.
-It seemed to me that maybe this woman or whoever should know about the ATM situation.
+I follow them but I’m not sure why.
+It seems to me that maybe this woman or whoever should know about the ATM situation.

-And there was a rolling oxygen tank in the middle of the rug.
+And there’s a rolling oxygen tank in the middle of the rug.

-The woman in the nurse outfit was raking the man over the coals in whispers.
-She was red in the face.
-Her chin was jutting, and she was jutting her finger toward the hall saying something something something “your wife” something something something “your poor wife” something something.
+The woman in the nurse outfit is raking the man over the coals in whispers.
+Red in the face.
+Chin jutting, and she’s jutting her finger toward the hall saying something something something “your wife” something something something “your poor wife” something something.

 A harsh cough came from down the hall.
-They stopped whispering.
+They stop whispering.

-The nurse made that talk-to-the-hand gesture and spoke full voice:
+The nurse makes that talk-to-the-hand gesture and says in full voice: